 The many colourful towns and cities in Europe have long been a reason in themselves to visit regions, and indeed countries, you perhaps might not have even considered visiting in the past.

-I remember the first time I saw the colourful houses of Cinque Terre on Pinterest – I just couldn’t get the thought of them out of my mind for weeks and eventually had to book a trip to visit.
-The same happened in many places in Norway, Wales and Spain.
+I remember the first time I saw the colourful houses of Cinque Terre (on Pinterest), I just couldn’t get the thought of them out of my mind for weeks.
+Eventually, we had to book a trip to visit!

 What I tend to do, especially if I’m just on the hunt for a new destination to visit is to tie in a visit to a colourful place (e.g. Cinque Terre) with other places around it (e.g. Pisa and Florence).